This post may contain affiliate links, what’s that? Click here.

 Refreshed from breakfast we headed a couple of blocks over to the Zocalo, stopping first to see the impressive lobby of the Gran Hotel.
 It feels like you’ve stepped out of Mexico and into Paris.
 The ceiling is a glass canopy crafted by Tiffany in the beginning of the 20th century.

-Next were headed to the Palacio Nacional so we took the long way across the main square, the Zócalo, by walking around the perimeter enjoying the view.
+Next, we headed to the Palacio Nacional so we took the long way across the main square, the Zócalo, by walking around the perimeter enjoying the view.

 What I was most excited to see (besides tacos) were the murals by Diego Rivera.
 I remember seeing the stairwell mural that’s in the National Palace in my high school Spanish textbooks and it was something I was not going to miss.
 We made a point to go early to avoid crowds.
 Entry was free and they ask you to check any large bags like backpacks or totes (also free of charge).

 The mural depicts the history of Mexico.
-In the center you can see the coat of arms, an eagle with a serpent in it’s mouth.
+In the center, you can see the coat of arms, an eagle with a serpent in its mouth.
 There are depictions of the Spanish conquest of the Aztec people, both military and religious.
-He’s painted Frida on the left hand side of the staircase mural.
+He’s painted Frida on the left-hand side of the staircase mural.